cockpit-project/cockpit/HACKING.md

 Rules configuration can be found in the `.eslintrc.json` file.

-During fast iterative development, you can also choose to not run eslint.
-This can speed up the build and avoid build failures due to ill-formatted comments, unused identifiers, and other JavaScript-related issues:
+During fast iterative development, you can also choose to not run eslint, by running `./build.js` with the `-e`/`--no-eslint` option.
+This speeds up the build and avoid build failures due to ill-formatted comments, unused identifiers, and other JavaScript-related issues.

-    make ESLINT=0

 ## Running stylelint